6 steps for buying a beach house

 A family walks towards a beach house.

 Dreaming of waking up to ocean waves and balmy breezes?
 You're not alone.
-In 2023, 48% of surveyed travelers planned on visiting a waterfront destination.
+In 2025, 53% of surveyed travelers planned to visit a waterfront destination, such as a lake or beach.
+Instead of competing for hotel and vacation rental availability, beach house owners enjoy the convenience of living on their own slice of paradise.

 While coastal vacation home ownership can seem glamorous, financing and maintaining a beach home can present its share of challenges.
 Our guide will break down the four steps of buying a beach house and discuss the pros, cons and considerations of owning a second home by the water.